L3viathan/representty/README.md

       `representty` behaviour.
 See [flags](#flags).
     - `!setlocal flag`/`!unsetlocal flag`: (un)set a flag, but reset to original value at the end of the slide.
+    - `!image someimage`: Display an image.
+This only works if you have `viu` installed.
+    - `!up some_int`: Move the cursor up by some amount.
+Useful for drawing over images.
+    - `!printf something`: Call `printf` with the given args.
+Better than plain `!!printf`, because it will be executed every time the slide is displayed by default.

 Python code blocks (language starts with `py`) are not just rendered, but also executed.